Personal Loans

 If you’re planning to apply with another person, it’s a good idea to talk openly about why you need the loan and why you need their help.
 Make a formal agreement about how the loan will get paid back, and put it in writing.

-The borrower with bad credit gets the benefits while the applicant with better credit takes the risk.
-If you don’t keep up with your payments, your co-borrower will be on the hook.
-Also, the payment history—good or bad—will show up on both people’s credit reports.
+If you have a lower credit score, getting a loan with a co-borrower could be an opportunity to raise it by making all the payments on time.
+But if you don’t keep up with the payments, both co-borrowers’ credit will likely suffer.
+Also, if the loan was for you and you don’t make your payments, your co-borrower will be on the hook financially.
 Show your gratitude to your co-borrower by sticking to your agreement.
 Doing so could protect your relationship.
 At the same time, you could build better credit so you can get the loan on your own in the future.

 Benefits of a personal loan for bad credit